Sewage Treatment Plant and Septic Tank Systems - HOME

 • During very cold weather, such as that experienced in the winters of 2010/2011, reed beds can freeze solid and alternative arrangements must be made for foul drainage and sanitation.
 This is a new situation in the UK as we have not experienced this type of arctic weather since reed beds were invented.

 • The 'Gardener' of the bed invariably comes into contact with some very nasty bacteria and viruses, so it is vital that vaccinations against Diphtheria, Typhoid, Tetanus, Polio, Leptospirosis and Hepatitis are kept rigorously up to date.
+Even then, there is no immunity to most infections.

 • The reed bed area is fenced to prevent children and animals coming into contact with the sewage water.
 Any fencing issues must be rectified as soon as possible.